 Note that these preconceptions did not necessarily all hold up after tasting.

 Vanilla Taste Test

-If I were conducting a scientific experiment, I would have had a “control group” but I wasn’t, so I didn’t.
+If I were conducting a scientific experiment, I would have had a “control group” that didn’t contain any vanilla at all, but I wasn’t, so I didn’t.

 - I smelled and tasted the vanillas straight.